patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 wrapped one of their canoes around a rock.
 I didn't even think those rapids were that big.
 But MP was busy rubbernecking and I was like "stop rubbernecking! paddle so that we also don't wrap around a rock!"
-The canoe didn't look to be in very good shape.
+Their canoe didn't look to be in very good shape.
 Fortunately, they did it close to a road, said that they were OK, and had called for help.

 We saw that group back on the water on day 3; they seemed to make it